tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 [^4]: Most people call this intermittent fasting, but [I agree with Dr. Peter Attia](https://peterattiamd.com/intermittent-fasting/) that only eating in a narrow range of hours each day isn't much of a fast.
 No eating for 24 hours or more?
 That's a fast.
 Skipping breakfast every day?
 Mere time-restriction.

+[^5]: While he acknowledge the benefits of ketogenic diets (he credits it with helping him recover from long-term symptoms of Lyme disease), Tim Ferriss says he prefers his slow-carb diet to keto because he gets bored of what he's able to eat on keto.
+Personally, I find keto easier than slow-carb because I can't think of any foods more boring than lentils and beans.

-[^5]: The nice thing about the OXO scales is that the display can pull out, so you can still read it when weighing something that's very wide like an oversized plate.
+[^6]: The nice thing about the OXO scales is that the display can pull out, so you can still read it when weighing something that's very wide like an oversized plate.

+[^7]: I prefer grams for the precision, and because it makes me feel both scientific and international.